CodeScratcher/factions-mod/README.md

 ## Caveats
 - Displaying factions in usernames can clash with other mods that mess with the username displaying UI
 - Displaying factions in chat can clash with chat altering mods
+- In order to use faction protection, you must change the optional dependencies of the `protector` mod.